-A combined score of 800 or higher on the Graduate Record Examination is preferred^{}.
+A combined score of 286 or higher (minimum of 146 on verbal and 140 on quantitative) on the Graduate Record Examination is preferred.
 Admission is competitive.
 Each graduate applicant must also complete an entrance conference with the director of the program or his/her designee.